 with $x^{(i)}_t$ subject to the system dynamics in \eqref{eq:LTI_system}, and $P^{(i)}_K \in \mathbb{S}^{n_x}_{\succ 0}$ denoting the solution of the Lyapunov equation $P^{(i)}_{K} := Q^{(i)} +K^{\top}R^{(i)}K + (A^{(i)}-B^{(i)}K)^{\top}P^{(i)}_{K}(A^{(i)}-B^{(i)}K)$. \item \textbf{Hessian of the LQR cost $\nabla^2 J^{(i)}(K)$} \citep{bu2019lqr}: Given $\mathcal{T}^{(i)}$ and a stabilizing controller $K \in \mathcal{S}_{\text{ML}}$, the Hessian operator at $K$ acting on some $X \in \mathbb{R}^{n_u\times n_x}$, is given by

 with $\tilde{P}^{(i)}_K[X]:=(A^{(i)}-B^{(i)} K)^\top \tilde{P}_K^{(i)}[X](A^{(i)}-B^{(i)} K)+X^\top E^{(i)}_K+ E^{(i)\top}_K X$.

 \end{itemize}

-Hence, we can exploit these closed-form expressions in order to perform \eqref{eq:MAML_LQR_updating_rule} in Algorithm \ref{alg:MAML_LQR} for the model-based MAML-LQR.
-In step 4, this algorithm computes an one-step inner gradient descent iteration on $K_n$ and $H^{(i)}(K_n) = I_{n_u} - \eta \nabla^2 J^{(i)}(K_n)$, for each task $i \in [M]$ and iteration $n$.
+Hence, we can exploit these closed-form expressions in order to update the controller (see step~\ref{eq:MAML_LQR_updating_rule} in \texttt{MAMl-LQR}, Algorithm~\ref{alg:MAML_LQR}) for the model-based MAML-LQR.
+In step 4, our algorithm computes a one-step inner gradient descent iteration on $K_n$ and $H^{(i)}(K_n) = I_{n_u} - \eta \nabla^2 J^{(i)}(K_n)$, for each task $i \in [M]$ and iteration $n$.
 These quantities are then used to update the controller $K_{n+1}$ in step 6.
-By repeating this process for $N$ iterations, Algorithm \ref{alg:MAML_LQR} returns $K_N$.
+By repeating these steps for $N$ iterations, Algorithm \ref{alg:MAML_LQR} returns $K_N$.
 We further prove that $K_N$ is close to each task-specific optimal controller $K^{\star}_i$, which in turn is proved to be close to the MAML-LQR optimal controller $K^{\star}_{\text{ML}}$.
-To rigorously prove those claims, we first revisit some properties of the LQR cost function.
+To demonstrate this, we revisit some properties of the LQR cost function.